-I am a researcher (Habilitation track) in the Institute of Philosophy & History of Literature, Science & Technology at Technical University Berlin.
+I am a lecturer and researcher (Habilitation track) in the Institute of Philosophy & History of Literature, Science & Technology at Technical University Berlin.
 In Italy, I studied Greek and Latin, history and philosophy and got a B.Sc. in Physics.
 I also studied in England and the United States (Lancaster University, Imperial College, and Indiana University) and completed a Ph.D. in history and philosophy of science at Indiana University (2011), with a dissertation on Francis Bacon, experiment, and early Stuart culture.

 Afterwards, I was a fellow at the Science History Institute in Philadelphia, a postdoctoral fellow at the Berlin Center for the History of Knowledge and a senior research fellow at the Vossius Center for History of Humanities and Sciences (University of Amsterdam).
 I also worked for several years in two leading digital history projects: The Chymistry of Isaac Newton and The Newton Project.

-My work focuses on the origins and development of early modern experimentation (broadly conceived) with an interdisciplinary approach.
+My work focuses on the origins and development of early modern experimentation (broadly conceived) and on practical knowledge, with an interdisciplinary approach.
 I am also a specialist on the philosopher and statesman Francis Bacon.
 Currently, I am the principal investigator in the 3-year project grant “The Weight of Things.
 Quantification of Matter and the Exchange of Technical and Learned Knowledge in Early Modern Europe,” financed by the German Research Foundation (DFG).

 The Experimental and Interdisciplinary Reconfiguration of Dense and Rare in the Long Sixteenth-Century (TU Berlin 11 December 2017)